Trump says Giuliani will 'get his facts straight,' knows Russia probe is 'witch hunt'

 The president’s comments came after Giuliani told Fox News' “Hannity” on Wednesday night that Trump reimbursed attorney Michael Cohen for the $130,000 hush-money payment to porn star Stormy Daniels, despite a past claim denying knowledge of the payment.

-It is unclear what facts the president was referring to, as a day earlier he seemed to back Rudy’s account of the Daniels payment -- in a three-part tweet.
+It is unclear what facts the president was referring to, as a day earlier he seemed to back Giuliani's account of the Daniels payment -- in a three-part tweet.

 “Mr. Cohen, an attorney, received a monthly retainer, not from the campaign and having nothing to do with the campaign, from which he entered into, through reimbursement, a private contract between two parties, known as a non-disclosure agreement, or NDA,” Trump tweeted early Thursday.